siakaramalegos/coder-ipsum/readme.md

 const myParagraph = paragraph(2)
 // => Byzantine fault tolerance S3 homebrew spy object library callback hell flexbox idiosyncratic contexts scale gradle.
 Mock dynamic types GraphQL domain specific language modern bundle terminal proof of stake AWS responsive.
 ```

+## The Story

+So what had happened was...

+I was building a dumb web app to teach people how to make it faster, but none of the existing ipsums really felt right for a workshop for developers.
+I got together with some friends and brainstormed computer science thought-leadership synergistic words, and this is what came out.

+## Contributing

+Yes, you can contribute!
+If you have ideas, feel free to contact me on [Twitter](https://twitter.com/TheGreenGreek).

+## Thanks

+Thanks to [Chas McMahon](https://github.com/chas-mcmahon) and [Chris Guzman](https://twitter.com/speaktochris) for the initial synergy.